Goiânia: Leisure

 The leisure options are diverse.
 There are many shopping malls.
-There are numerous gyms, public and private.
-The city has a 45,000 capacity stadium: the Serra Dourada Stadium.
-Goiânia has a racetrack (Ayrton Senna International Racetrack), a kart track and a horse racing track.

 Sports

-Goiânia has five football (soccer) clubs: Goiás Esporte Clube, Atlético Clube Goianiense, Vila Nova Futebol Clube, Goiânia Esporte Clube, Monte Cristo Esporte Clube.
-Goiás compete in the Série A, while Atlético Goianiense compete in the Série B, and Vila Nova in the Série C.
+Goiânia has five association football clubs: Goiás Esporte Clube, Atlético Clube Goianiense, Vila Nova Futebol Clube, Goiânia Esporte Clube, Monte Cristo Esporte Clube.
+Goiás compete in the Série A, while Atlético Goianiense compete in the Série B, and Vila Nova in the Série B.

 Goiânia has two main sport stadiums that are used by the teams.
 Both stadiums are property of the State of Goias.
 The biggest one is the Serra Dourada Stadium.
 The stadium has the capacity of 50,049 spectators and it is used especially by Goiás Esporte Clube and Vila Nova Futebol Clube.
 Other important stadium in Goiânia is the Pedro Ludovico Teixeira Stadium, also known as Olímpico Stadium.
 The current capacity is 12,055 spectators and it is most used by Atlético Clube Goianiense.

+The Autódromo Internacional Ayrton Senna has hosted the Brazilian motorcycle Grand Prix, Formula 3 Sudamericana and TCR South America Touring Car Championship, as well as national motorsport series such as the Stock Car Pro Series, Fórmula Truck, Copa Truck, Moto 1000 GP, Império Endurance Brasil, Campeonato Sudamericano de GT and NASCAR Brasil Series.

+The Hipódromo da Lagoinha is a horse racetrack that opened in 1958.
+The city also has numerous gyms, public and private.